Ortus-Solutions/commandbox-tests/README.md

 - http://singlesite.com/downloads/ returns 200 and directory listing in development profile, 401 in production profile
 - http://singlesite.com/lucee/admin/server.cfm returns 200 and Lucee admin in devlopment profile, 404 in production profile
 - http://singlesite.com/server.json should return `Page is missing: /server.json` and 404 status code

+Run `docker-compose -f apache-ajp-proxy/docker-compose.yml up -d` and re-test al the URLs above, but on port 8080, which uses the AJP proxy.
+Then run `docker-compose -f apache-ajp-proxy/docker-compose.yml down`.

 ## Custom SSL Cert